talonbragg/apihandler/README.md

   .then(data => {
     console.log(data.value);

-    //Just do whatever you want with "data"
+    //Just do whatever you want with data
   })
 ```